 Motivation for Dieting #2: Positive Feelings

-When you achieve a weight loss goal, it may give you a temporary good feeling – a feeling of achievement or pride or confidence.
-The feeling is fleeting, but it temporarily lifts your mood and how you feel about yourself.
-The problem is: if that weight is outside of your natural weight range, it’s impossible to maintain it or the good feelings that came along with it.
-So, what this can lead to is a yo-yo effect where you are perpetually seeking that weight to get the fleeting moment(s) of positive feelings.
+If you achieved a weight-loss goal in the past, it may have given you a temporary good feeling—a feeling of achievement, or pride, or confidence.
+This feeling is fleeting, but it can temporarily lift your mood and make you feel good about yourself.
+The problem is: if the weight-loss goal you achieved in the past or the weight-loss goal you are chasing now is outside of your natural weight range, it’s impossible to maintain that weight—or the good feelings that came along with it (or the good feelings you imagine will come along with a certain number on the scale).
+So, what this can lead to is a yo-yo effect where you are perpetually seeking that weight in an attempt to experience the fleeting moments of positive feelings.

-If you can see that the positive feeling (of happiness, pride, achievement, confidence) is what you actually want, you can see that you don’t need the self-sabotage of a diet to achieve those good feelings, and you certainly don’t need to see a certain number on a scale to have those good feelings.
+If you can see that the positive feeling (of happiness, pride, achievement, confidence) is what you actually want, you can see that you don’t need a certain number on a scale to get that feeling.
+You don’t need the self-sabotage of a diet to achieve a positive feeling, and you certainly don’t need to be a specific weight to experience happiness, pride, achievement, and confidence.

-All of those same feelings can be achieved in a non-diet way – in a way that’s sustainable, doesn’t harm you, and doesn’t lead to binge eating.
-If you want a feeling of achievement, you can work toward that in other parts of your life; you can find feelings of happiness being with people you love without your mind caught up in thinking about food; you can find confidence in mastering a skill that has nothing to do with weight loss.
-Good feelings don’t always have to be connected to accomplishments either, good feelings are available to you in simple and more fulfilling ways.
+All of those same feelings can be achieved in a non-diet way—in a way that’s sustainable, doesn’t harm you, and doesn’t lead to binge eating.
+If you want a feeling of achievement, you can work toward that in other parts of your life.
+If you want happiness, you can find that feeling being with people you love—without your mind caught up in thinking about food.
+If you want confidence, you can learn a new skill that has nothing to do with weight loss.
+Good feelings don’t always have to be connected to accomplishments either, good feelings are available to you in simple ways.

-An important thing to remember is that you won’t feel great about yourself or reside in positive feelings all of the time; it’s normal to have ups and downs in your state of mind.
-But, the point is just not to chase unrealistic goals or perform harmful behaviors in order to try to experience the “ups,” because the overall impact will be to bring you down.
+An important thing to remember is that you won’t always feel great about yourself or reside in positive feelings all of the time; it’s normal to have ups and downs in your state of mind.
+The point is not to chase unrealistic goals or perform harmful behaviors in order to try to experience the ups, because the overall impact will be to bring you down.

 With this motivation for dieting, it’s important not only to see that you can get attention and affection in other ways, but that the attention and affection you receive as a result of dieting is mostly superficial.
 If you are only using your body to attract attention, is that truly the kind of attention you want?
 If you let your authentic self shine through, and let your personality and heart attract the attention, you’ll naturally get better quality attention.

 Giving up dieting does not mean giving up on being a healthy, strong, well-presented person; it does not mean you’ll stop taking pride in yourself.
 It just means you will take pride in yourself at your natural size and not try to control your body in an effort to gain more attention.
-Think about how you could gain good-quality attention in your life, the kind that feels fulfilling – such as the attention you receive from helping others or giving of yourself, from being a loyal friend/mother/father/sister/son…etc., from being hard-working, intelligent, funny, and being appreciated for who you are.
+Think about how you could gain good-quality attention in your life—the kind that feels fulfilling—such as the attention you receive from helping others or giving of yourself, or from being a loyal friend/mother/father/sister/son…etc., or from being hard-working, intelligent, funny, and being appreciated for who you are.

 Your motivation for dieting could be that you like to feel in control.
-While there is nothing wrong with wanting to have a predictable schedule or manage your life or even have a plan for your eating, feeling like you need to perfectly control everything you put in your mouth can backfire.
+While there is nothing wrong with wanting to have a predictable schedule, or manage your life, or even have a plan for your eating, feeling like you need to perfectly control everything you put in your mouth can backfire (for more on this, you can read my post about not overdoing self-control).
 Eating is a natural, fundamental biological drive and it doesn’t lend itself well to being perfectly controlled, especially when that “control” means deprivation.

 When you over-control your eating by not giving yourself enough food, your lower brain gets the message that you are starving and heightens your desire and drive to eat.
 So, the “control” actually leads to the opposite effect of you feeling more out of control.

-If you feel like your life is unstable (everyone does to some extent just by the nature of our existence), so over-controlling your eating seems appealing, try to focus on taking some control elsewhere.
+If you feel like your life is unstable (everyone does to some extent just by the fragile nature of our existence), and over-controlling your eating seems appealing, try to focus on taking some control elsewhere.
 Try to see if there is an area of your life that you can put energy into managing better, which won’t backfire and lead you to feeling more out of control.
-Maybe that means seeking more career stability, or improving a relationship.
+Maybe that means seeking more career stability, or improving a relationship, or organizing your home, or developing a more consistent schedule.
 Doing those things doesn’t cure an eating disorder, but anything that will take your focus away from restrictive dieting helps break the habit.

 Also, changing how you think about the concept of control can be helpful as well.
 We truly aren’t in control of everything, even most things, in our lives, and trying to pretend that we are often leads to frustration and exhaustion.
 There is freedom in getting comfortable with knowing you are not in control, and that may even lead you toward spirituality, or a deeper perspective of the universe.